Wyv3rn-The-H4x0r/Shintro-Crypter/README.md

 # Shintro-Crypter
-A String and File Encoder|Decoder Tool Created by my Dear Gh0st_Dragon
+A String and File Encoder|Decoder Tool Created by my Dear Gh0st_Dragon and His friend "E"

 My Dear Gh0st_Dragon has Coded with a Other Friend this tool for us